vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/README.md

 Data-in-Transit Encryption
 --------------------------

-In its default configuration, VMware vSphere encrypts all internal cluster management network traffic using TLS 1.2.
-This includes communications between the administrators and the vSphere Client, the vSphere Client and vCenter Server, communications between vCenter Server and ESXi hosts, and default communications between ESXi hosts for vSphere HA, DRS, Content Library, vSphere Replication, vSphere Trust Authority, and Lifecycle Manager.
+In its default configuration, VMware vSphere encrypts all internal cluster management network traffic using TLS (TLS 1.2, with TLS 1.3 also supported in vSphere 8.0 Update 3 and newer).
+This includes communications between the administrators and the vSphere Client, the vSphere Client and vCenter Server, communications between vCenter Server and ESXi hosts, and default communications between ESXi hosts for vSphere HA, DRS, Content Library, vSphere Replication, and Lifecycle Manager.
 Customers cannot disable these types of secure communications without altering the product in unsupported ways.

 vSphere can be configured to use communications protocols that are unencrypted, though not recommended unless needed.
 Examples of this include, but are not limited to:

 *   Use of LDAP, but not LDAPS, to communicate with an authentication source,
 *   Use of SNMP version 1 or 2 for monitoring ESXi,
-*   Use of Fibre Channel, iSCSI, or NFS to connect to storage resources without the simultanous use of VM Encryption,
+*   Use of Fibre Channel, iSCSI, or NFS to connect to storage resources without the simultaneous use of VM Encryption,
 *   Use of SMTP to send email alerts,
 *   Use of vSAN without enabling vSAN data-in-transit encryption,